 Blog

-Winter Gothic Film Reviews: “Let the Right One In” (2008)
+Winter Film Reviews: “Let the Right One In” (2008)

 A guest post by Molly Leeming.
 When I consider what the term ‘winter gothic’ means to me, a simple image comes to my mind’s eye- the stark contrast of red blood on white snow.
 A film which embodies this sense of dangerous, chilly beauty is the Swedish vampire film Let the Right One In.
-Directed … Continue reading Winter Gothic Film Reviews: “Let the Right One In” (2008)
+Directed … Continue reading Winter Film Reviews: “Let the Right One In” (2008)

 Reading Group: The Erl-King